realduziy/PyCord-Bot/README.md

 The main library that is being used is Py-Cord.

-You can view it at https://github.com/Pycord-Development/pycord or install it via this command:
+You can view it at https://github.com/Rapptz/discord.py or install it via this command:

-py -m pip install py-cord
+py -m pip install discord.py

 You will also need to install these packeges, you can install them with the following commands,